Paul72187/Arsenal-FC/README.md

 I want to be able to view a break down of Arsenal FC player goalscoring statistics, by age on the date that each goal was scored.

 As a user
+So that I can understand which Arsenal FC players have been the most successful goalscorers at various points during Premier League Era matches
+I want to be able to view a break down of Arsenal FC player goalscoring statistics, by breaking down first half and second half goalscoring contributions.

+As a user
 So that I can understand more about Arsenal FC in the Premier League Era from August 1992 to present I want to be able to view which opposing teams Arsenal have been both most and least successful against.